15jcalvo/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    `useRouteMatch` is a function that can be used to determine if a url matches some given url
 1. How would you explain form validation to someone who has never programmed before?
+    Form validation sets parameters for what kind of information is compatible with a form.
 1. In 1-2 sentences, define end to end testing.
+    End to end testing tests all components of an application together and determines if the app functions properly all the way to its final output.

 ## Instructions